donovanr/wemcell_example_cube_frank/README.md

 Once the simulation is done running,
 - `cd ascii_plots`

+Make sure we have th appropriate version of python loaded up:
+- ./load_modules.sh

-If you would like to look at the probability distribution of the progress coordinate (i.e bound receptors on the bottom of the cube) at a given iteration (say, iteration 10):
+If you would like to look at the probability distribution of the progress coordinate (i.e bound receptors on the bottom of the cube) at a given iteration (say, iteration 50):
-- `./ascii_plot.py --iter 10 --file ../west.h5`
+- `./ascii_plot.py --iter 50 --file ../west.h5`

 If you would like to see that probability distribution evolve in time:
 - `./ascii_movie.sh`